silvacms/documentation/source/silva/buildout/extending.rst

       ${distro-extra:location}
       ${maildrophost:location}

 The ``maildrophost`` part will install and configure MaildropHost, and create a ``bin/maildrophost`` script to start/stop the MaildropHost daemon.

 Changing your Zope instance settings
 ------------------------------------

-You can change a couple of settings in the Zope instance, by adding options to the instance part.
-Most popular ones are:
+You can change a couple of settings in the Zope instance, by adding options to the ``[instance]`` part.
+Most popular settings are:

 ``http-address``
-   Address:Port where the instance should listen to.
+   Address/Port the instance should listen to.

 ``effective-user``
    Which user Zope should try to become if it's started as root.